nadiamoore315/sentiment_analysis/README.md

 ## History/Updates
 [Original script](https://github.com/nadiamoore315/sentiment_analysis/blob/main/sentimental_analysis.py): takes a specific store's reviews off of yelp and assigns them

-[Uodated script](https://github.com/nadiamoore315/sentiment_analysis/blob/main/sentimental_analysis_updated.py): allows user to specify which yelp website to analyze and also provides an average of the sentimental analysis
+[Updated script](https://github.com/nadiamoore315/sentiment_analysis/blob/main/sentimental_analysis_updated.py): allows user to specify which yelp website to analyze and also provides an average of the sentimental analysis

 ## Future Version Ideas
 Future versions of this can include making the script more user-friendly,